tek/myo/readme.md

 and abort with `<esc>` or `<c-c>`.

 Pressing `e` will change to a different view, in which each of the command lines and parameters will be listed.
-Pressing `<cr>` on one of them will load its value into the prompt, where it can be modified and written back with another press of `<cr>`.
+Pressing `e` again on one of them will load its value into the prompt, where it can be modified and written back with `<esc>`.
-When you are satisfied with the edits, you can press `r` to run the command with the modified values.
+When you are satisfied with the edits, you can press `<cr>` to run the command with the modified values.

 ## MyoCommands